Hartmann Grasser: North Africa

 II.
 Gruppe had been withdrawn from the Eastern Front in early October 1942 and sent to Jesau in East Prussia, present day Yushny, Bagrationovsky District, for conversion to the Focke-Wulf Fw 190.
 Conversion training began on 7 October and on 4 November, the unit received the order to convert back to the Bf 109 and to transfer to the Mediterranean theatre.
 Via various stopovers, II.
 Gruppe moved to Sidi Ahmed airfield, arriving on 14 November.
 There, the unit was subordinated to Fliegerführer Tunis (Flying Leader Tunis).
+On 28 March 1943, Grasser bailed out of his Bf 109 G-4 trop (Werknummer 15040) near Djemmal south of Sousse.
+On 18 April, II.
+Gruppe received orders to exchange their newer Bf 109 G-4 and G-6 aircraft with older Bf 109 G-2 trop aircraft of JG 77 and retreat from Africa to Bari, Italy.

-On 31 August 1943, Grasser was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
+On 6 June, Grasser was transferred to the staff of commanding general of the 4.
+Jagd-Division (4th Fighter Division).
+Command of II.
+Gruppe was then given to Oberleutnant Karl Rammelt who had led 4.
+Staffel.
+On 31 August, Grasser was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 He was the 288th member of the German armed forces to be so honored.
 The presentation was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg on 22 September 1943.
 Three other Luftwaffe officers were presented with awards that day by Hitler, Hauptmann Günther Rall and Hauptmann Walter Nowotny were awarded the Swords to their Knight's Cross with Oak Leaves, and Hauptmann Heinrich Prinz zu Sayn-Wittgenstein also received the Knight's Cross with Oak Leaves.
-Grasser was then transferred to the staff of commanding general of the 4.
-Jagd-Division (4th Fighter Division), and was promoted to Major on 1 December 1943.
+Grasser was promoted to Major on 1 December 1943.

 On 28 April 1944, Grasser succeeded Hauptmann Friedrich Eberle as commander of III.
 Gruppe of Jagdgeschwader 1 (JG 1—1st Fighter Wing) which was based at Quedlinburg and fighting in Defense of the Reich.
 On 3 June, Grasser transferred command of III.
 Gruppe to Hauptmann Karl-Heinz Weber who had previously commanded 7.
 Staffel of JG 1 on the Eastern Front.
 On 15 October, Grasser took command of II.
 Gruppe of Jagdgeschwader 110 (JG 110—110th Fighter Wing).

 Later life

-In May 1945, Grasser was taken prisoner of war by United States Armed Forces.
+In May 1945, Grasser was taken prisoner of war by the United States Army.
 In 1946, he was transferred to the Soviet Union and was released in 1949.
 Following his return to Germany, he relocated to India where he became a civilian flight instructor.
 In 1950, he moved to Syria to work as a military advisor to the Syrian Air Force in Damascus.
+After his return to Germany, he settled with his wife and two sons in Cologne.
+There, he owned and operated a sheet metal factory.
+Grasser died on 2 June 1986 in Cologne and was interred in his hometown Graz.